JUMP TO:

 The Daily Basics:

-First up, is that the Pixel Watch 3 requires an Android phone, though, does not require a Google Pixel phone.
-There are a handful of minor features that do require a Pixel phone, mainly due to Pixel-phone-specific features, including the ability to pick up and hold calls from watch, and Find my Phone from the watch.
+First up, is that the Pixel Watch 3 requires an Android phone, though it does not require a Google Pixel phone.
+There are a handful of minor features that do require a Pixel phone, mainly due to Pixel-phone-specific features, including the ability to pick up and hold calls from the watch, and Find My Phone from the watch.
 But otherwise, everything else is totally equal.
 That’s notable because if we look at Samsung’s watch offerings, many of the health features (like ECG or other higher-end heart features) are tied to only Samsung phones, not all Android phones.

 Moving onto more mundane things, here’s the default watch face, which includes a slate of complications (data bits) you can customize.
 In my case, I went for having Steps up top, the Readiness score at the right, the Cardio Load on the bottom, and then around the edge a pile of other relatively straightforward metrics (distance at lower left, floors at lower right, calories upper right, and Zone Minutes upper left):